Do Your SWOT Analysis

 - Opportunities: Commercial improvements that could drive revenue

-- Threats: External factors such as competitors, location challenges, or local market conditions
+- Threats: External factors such as competitors, location challenges or local market conditions

 For retail managers, a SWOT analysis is typically prepared as a PowerPoint presentation or a structured set of notes based on the specific store you're interviewing for.
 It acts as a practical demonstration of your management capability and can significantly influence the hiring decision.

-📊 How to Present Your SWOT Analysis
+How To Present Your SWOT Analysis

 Presentation expectations vary by employer: